Alaska Airlines, Branson clash over licensing fees

 "What he didn't mention is there are lots of ways out of the contract," Kyle Levine said Wednesday.
 "No, we do not need to keep paying for a brand that we are not using."

+In a written statement, Branson's U.K.-based Virgin Group said the licensing agreement with Alaska has "clear obligations," including a royalty payment, and that Alaska has said Virgin America will honor its obligations.

-Virgin Airlines paid more than $22 million in licensing fees to a Branson-controlled company over a recent three-year period.
-Branson has grumbled that he believed Alaska's leaders would value the Virgin brand but instead they have ripped the heart out of it.
+Virgin Airlines paid $7.7 million in licensing fees to a Branson-controlled company in its last full year before the Alaska takeover.
+But that was before a 40 percent rate hike that likely pushed the fee to more than $10 million.

+Branson has grumbled that he believed Alaska's leaders would value the Virgin brand but have instead ripped the heart out of it.

 The conflict with Branson resurfaced Wednesday as executives of Alaska, the nation's fifth-biggest carrier, detailed their post-merger strategy to investors in New York.